albertz/commandergenius/readme.txt

 If you'll add new libs - add them to project/jni/, copy Android.mk from existing lib, and add libname to project/jni/<yourapp>/Android.mk

+The ARM architecture has some limitations which you have to be aware about - if you'll access integer that's not 4-byte aligned you'll get garbage instead of correct value, and it's processor-model specific - it may work on some devices and do not work on another ones - you may wish to check your code in Android 1.6 emulator from time to time to catch such bugs.

+char * p = 0x13; // Non-4 byte aligned pointer
+int i = (int *) p; // We have garbage inside i now memcpy( &i, p, sizof(int) ); // The correct way to dereference a non-aligned pointer

+This compiler flags will catch most obvious errors, you may add them to AppCflags var in settings:
+-Werror=strict-aliasing -Werror=cast-align -Werror=pointer-arith -Werror=address

 How to compile your own application using automake/configure scripts
 ====================================================================